MicrosoftDocs/dynamics-365-ai/ai-docs/sales/edit-a-segment.md

 ---
-title: "Edit a segment in the sales accelerator | MicrosoftDocs"
+title: "Edit a segment in the sales accelerator (Sales Insights) | MicrosoftDocs"
 description: "Update the conditions in the segment to modify your process for choosing the records you want as members of a segment." ms.date: 04/09/2021 ms.topic: article